AnsariYasirArfat/Full-Stack-JavaScript-Bootcamp-2.0/Html&CSS/08. Project- Credit Card Landing Page/readme.md

 #  **Credit Card Landing Page**

- **In this project landing page of Credit Card is cloned using Html & CSS.
+ **In this project landing page of Credit Card is made just using Html & CSS.
 It's not a responsive and functional website.
 Only focuses on designing aspects.**

 You can check it by clicking the button here.